theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 WDW modified stuff
 ===================
+- cKEditor >>> Product description editable with ckEditor
+- KCFinder >>> Image file uploder for cKEditor
+- cKEditor >>> Banner Manager editable with ckEditor
+- cKEditor >>> Newsletter editable with ckEditor
+- cKEditor >>> Send E-Mail to customer editable with ckEditor
 - Modular Category Page (Template modified to dropdown)
 - Modular Sub Category Page (Template modified to dropdown)
 - Modular Index Page (Template modified to dropdown)
 - Show value in % on a Special product on every content
-- cKEditor >>> Product description editable with ckEditor
-- KCFinder >>> Image file uploder for cKEditor
 - Overlay Images Discount (Turn on/off in the Admin)
 - New images path.
 Based on Protected Images for osC 2.3.4 (adapted by WDW for this version)
 - New presentation of the product images with elevateZoom and fancybox